mirumee/ariadne-website/docs/documenting-schema.md

 ## GraphQL explorers

-Popular GraphQL exploers allow developers and clients to explore the contents of your schema:
+Popular GraphQL explorers allow developers and clients to explore the contents of your schema:

 ![GraphQL Playground example](assets/graphql-playground-example.jpg)